-March 12, 2018, and (2) an increase of 6,758,800 shares, as approved by the Board of Directors, subject to approval by the shareholders of the Company, may be subject to stock options, stock appreciation rights, restricted stock, unrestricted stock, deferred stock, and other equity-based awards under the Plan.
+Subject to adjustment upon certain corporate transactions or events, as proposed, up to a maximum of 8,948,598 shares of common stock (the Fungible Pool Limit) may be subject to stock options, stock appreciation rights, restricted stock, unrestricted stock, deferred stock, and other equity-based awards under the Plan.
 Each share issued or to be issued in connection with awards such as restricted stock and unrestricted stock that do not have option-like features (full-value awards) shall be counted against the Fungible Pool Limit as 2.3 units.
-Each share issued or to be issued that is subject to options, stock appreciation rights and other awards that have option-like features and that expire no more than seven years from the date of grant shall be counted against the Fungible Pool Limit as 1 unit.
+Each share issued or to be issued that is subject to options, stock appreciation rights and other awards that have option-like features and that expire no more than seven years from the date of grant for awards issued prior to May 6, 2020 or, assuming the Plan Amendment is approved, ten years from the date of grant for awards issued on or after May 6, 2020 shall be counted against the Fungible Pool Limit as 1 unit.
 Awards not denominated in shares shall not count against the Fungible Pool Limit.